-If you or someone you're with has any of these symptoms, you must get yourself or them to a hospital immediately.
-Staff in the emergency department will administer acute stroke medications to try to stop a stroke while it is happening.
-Ischemic stroke, the most common type of stroke, is treated with the 'clot-busting' drug known as tPA.
-The drug must be given to patients within three- to four-and-a-half hours after the onset of stroke symptoms.
+If you or someone you know is having any of these symptoms, call 9-1-1.
+Our experienced ER staff are ready to care for you and your loved ones 24 hours a day, seven days a week.
+Ischemic stroke, the most common type of stroke, can be treated with the 'clot-busting' drug known as tPA.
+The drug can be given to patients within three- to four-and-a-half hours after the onset of symptoms.

 BE FAST and Save a Life

-If you suspect you or your loved one is having a stroke, remember to BE FAST:
+If you suspect you or your loved one is having a stroke, remember BE FAST:

 - Balance is affected.
 A person may fall or feel unsteady.